 Entry to Canada

 You may need to apply for a visitor visa to enter Canada.
-See the list of countries.
+Find out if you need a visa.

 For more detailed information concerning Visitors Visas, refer to Citizenship and Immigration Canada.